symoon11/guided-stream-of-search/README.md

 ## Acknowledgements

-This repository is based on the following repositories with some modifications.
+This repository is built on the following repositories with some modifications.
+The specific changes we made are detailed in the README file of each directory.

 - https://github.com/kanishkg/stream-of-search/
 - https://github.com/Cornell-RL/tril